Avenue of the Arts (Philadelphia)

 Avenue of the Arts is a city-designated arts cultural district on a segment of Broad Street in Philadelphia, Pennsylvania, United States that includes many of the city's cultural institutions, most notably the theater district south of City Hall.
 The designation can be found as far south as Washington Avenue and as far north as the Cecil B. Moore neighborhood.

 History

 The name Avenue of the Arts originated in a strategy by mayor Ed Rendell to redevelop South Broad Street in Center City.
 Avenue of the Arts originally ran along Broad Street from Locust Street south to Lombard Street.
 The Avenue's definition was expanded to North Broad Street by city planners under mayor John F. Street's administration to encourage further development in the area.
-The Avenue of the Arts is overseen by the non-profit organization Avenue of the Arts, Inc. led by Karen Lewis, the organization's executive director.
+The Avenue of the Arts is overseen by the non-profit organization Avenue of the Arts, Inc. led by Desaree K. Jones, the organization's executive director.

+In January 2026, city officials hosted a groundbreaking ceremony for renovating a ten-block section of the Avenue of the Arts.
+The renovation was designed by Gensler and OJB with an estimated cost of $150 million.
+The project includes expanding pedestrian space and greenery, adding street furniture and artwork, and redesigning the medians.